From Unstructured Data to Demand Counterfactuals: Theory and Practice: Conclusion

 \section{Conclusion}

-In this paper, we develop a toolkit to correct bias and perform valid inference on counterfactuals when the product attributes used in demand estimation may only imperfectly capture the latent attributes that drive substitution.
+In this paper, we develop a practical toolkit to correct bias and perform valid inference on counterfactuals when the product attributes used in demand estimation may only imperfectly capture the latent attributes that drive substitution.
 A leading case is when consumer choice is driven by difficult-to-quantify characteristics and unstructured data, such as product images, descriptions, review text, or consumer surveys, are converted into numerical variables using ML methods.
 As e-commerce continues to expand and such data play an increasingly central role in driving consumer choices, the need to incorporate these sources into demand estimation will only grow.
-In addition, our methods may be applied as simple post-estimation robustness checks even with standard numeric attributes when mismeasurement is a concern.
+In addition, our methods may be applied as simple post-estimation robustness checks even with standard numeric attributes when they are imperfect proxies.
 All our methods require minimal additional computation once model parameters are estimated and can be easily integrated in the canonical demand estimation workflow.